 North County – Inland

 Enjoy a taste of the “good ‘ol days” with Old Poway Park’s “Old Fashioned 4th of July.”
 Bring your family and friends to Old Poway Park and celebrate our country’s independence “turn-of-the-20th-century-style.”
-This event will feature patriotic entertainment, gun fighting re-enactments, free children’s crafts, train displays and old-fashioned games.
+This event will feature patriotic entertainment, western reenactors, free children’s crafts, train displays and old-fashioned games.
 Tasty treats and train rides will be available for a nominal fee.
-Finish the day with a fireworks extravaganza at Poway High School.
-School gates open at 6 p.m. with a DJ, games and lots of fun to keep the kiddos patient until the fireworks start at 9 p.m.
-Event details.
+See top of this story for details for 2020.

 photo: Sandy Huffaker/LEGOLAND